-Ask the Researcher events are held approximately six times a year, and last for two hours including 30 minutes for either lunch or supper (depending on the time of day).
 They are an opportunity for researchers (alongside relevant colleagues) to present on a theme and inform patients/public of their work.
-We hold a daytime and evening session to encourage a broad range of people to attend.
-Where possible, the daytime session is now filmed so we can show your presentation to a wider audience through our website.
-If you have an idea for an Ask the Researcher please contact the PPIE Team who will organise the logistics of the event.
+If you have an idea for an Ask the Researcher event please contact the PPIE Team who will organise the logistics of the event.